 - Heat a pan on medium/medium-low.
 Once heated, add ½ tbsp olive oil and 1 garlic clove (finely diced).

-- Once the garlic becomes fragrant, add 200 g shrimp or mixed seafood and 3 brown button mushroom(s) (sliced).
+- Once the garlic becomes fragrant, add 200 g shrimp or mixed seafood and 3 button mushrooms (sliced).
 Stir fry for a few minutes.

 - Pour in 2 tbsp white wine, ½ tsp lemon juice and fry until the liquid is almost gone.